open-policy-agent/opa/docs/content/management-discovery.md

 policies contained in the discovery bundle will **NOT** be persisted.

 {{< info >}}
-By default, the discovery bundle is persisted under the current working directory of the OPA process (e.g., `./.opa/bundles/<discovery.name>/bundle.tar.gz`).
+The discovery bundle is persisted at `<persistence_directory>/bundles/<discovery.name>/bundle.tar.gz`.
+By default `persistence_directory` is `.opa` in the working directory of the OPA process.
+If `persistence_directory` is changed through discovery this will not affect where the discovery plugin will store the discovery bundles, the boot configuration will always be used.
 {{< /info >}}